eklavya0948-max/electric-load-forecasting-weather-time/README.md

 This transition will only succeed if we have a stable, reliable electric grid free from outages.
 One of the main causes of grid failure is transformer overload when demand spikes unexpectedly.

 Electrical load forecasting plays a crucial role in addressing overload issues.
 It helps operators to predict future load and understand distribution of load throughout the grid maintaining stable electric supply and preventing major grid failures .

+# Objectives :

+In this project, we are focusing on the implementation and comparison of two models :

+Linear Regression ( baseline machine learning model )

+LSTM ( Long Short - Term Memory )

+Our goal is to evaluate prediction accuracy of electric load using meteorological and temporal data .